-Buying your fist set of shiny new decks is super exciting!
+Buying your first set of shiny new decks can be really exciting!
 And when they arrive in the post you'll be eager to plug them in and crank up the volume so you can learn how to mix.

 When new DJ's learn how to mix, most don't take the time to understand how music is made.
 But you need to know certain things, like what makes two tracks fit together perfectly..

 Knowing where you need to drop that first beat on the second track is just as important as beatmatching.
 And what about EQing to get the perfect blend?

 If you don't get these things right you'll end up with a mix with harsh transitions that instantly kill the vibe of the crowd.
 But get it right, and all of your mixes will flow perfectly from track to track.

 In this guide, we'll show you how to set the EQ's (these are the bass, mid, and treble settings on a DJ mixer) and how to set the right volumes to keep your levels consistent.

 We'll even give you some mixing tips and hacks to really speed up the learning curve.

 But...before we get started you'll need to know exactly how to use your mixer and what each function does.
 If you need help with learning all of the controls on your mixer and how to use it check out > How to Use a DJ Mixer.